-If BHA verifies an upcoming increase or decrease in income, annual income will be calculated by applying each income amount to the appropriate part of the 12-month period.
+If BHA verifies an upcoming increase or decrease in income, annual income will be calculated projected by applying each income amount to the appropriate part of the 12-month period.

-Example: An employer reports that a full-time employee who has been receiving \$8/hour will begin to receive \$8.25/hour in the eighth week after the effective date of the reexamination.
-In such a case, BHA would calculate annual income as follows: $(\$8/hour \times 40 \text{ hours} \times 7 \text{ weeks}) + (\$8.25 \times 40 \text{ hours} \times 45 \text{ weeks})$.
+Example: An employer reports that a full-time employee who has been receiving \$8/hour will begin to receive \$8.25/hour in the eighth week after the effective date of the new admission or interim reexamination.
+In such a case, BHA would calculate annual income as follows: (\$8/hour × 40 hours × 7 weeks) + (\$8.25 × 40 hours × 45 weeks).

 The family may present information that demonstrates that implementing a change before its effective date would create a hardship for the family.
-In such cases, BHA will calculate annual income using current circumstances and then require an interim reexamination when the change actually occurs.
+In such cases, BHA will calculate annual income using current circumstances and then, should the change in income require BHA to conduct an interim reexamination, conduct an interim reexamination in accordance with BHA policy in Chapter 9. require an interim reexamination when the change actually occurs.
 This requirement will be imposed even if BHA's policy on reexaminations does not require interim reexaminations for other types of changes.